Stability of viscous shock for the Navier-Stokes-Fourier system: outflow and impermeable wall problems: Zeroth order estimates

 From Appendix \ref{appjacobian}, we have

 This implies that

 Likewise, we obtain

-At first glance, since the estimates of the leading-order bad term $\mathbf{B}_1$ in \eqref{est:B1} are related to the variable $u-\util$, one might hope to control it using only the diffusion $\mathbf{D}_{u_1}$ in \eqref{est:Du1} and the Poincar\'e-type inequality in Lemma \ref{Poincare}.
+At first glance, since the estimates of the leading-order bad term $\mathbf{B}_1$ in \eqref{est:B1} are related to the variable $u-\util$, one might hope to control it using only the diffusion term $\mathbf{D}_{u_1}$ in \eqref{est:Du1} and the Poincar\'e-type inequality in Lemma \ref{Poincare}.
 However, since

 it follows that the diffusion term $\mathbf{D}_{u_1}$ alone is insufficient to control \eqref{est:B1}.
-Therefore, as in \cite{KVW-NSF}, we first apply the Poincar\'e-type inequality for $\mathbf{D}_{\theta_1}$, and subsequently obtain an additional good term in $u-\util$.
+Therefore, as in \cite{KVW-NSF}, we first apply the Poincar\'e-type inequality to $\mathbf{D}_{\theta_1}$, and subsequently obtain an additional good term involving $u-\util$.

 First, using Lemma \ref{Poincare} and

 where $\bar{w} = \frac{1}{1-y_0} \int_{y_0}^{1} w \,dy$, we have

 Observe that Young's inequality and Cauchy-Schwartz inequality yield